Anthrocon/www/content/Frequently Asked Questions/wireless-internet/index.md

 **What hours of the day are covered?**

 If you sign up for a single day, the connection is good for 24 hours from time of purchase.
-If you sign up for the entire convention, then you’ll have use of the conneciton for the entire convention.